 English and Spanish in two separate editions.

-• Professional or academic with proven experience in the fields this course covers
+• Professionals or academics with proven experience in the fields of the course.

 Since 2003 and uninterruptedly, the Postgraduate in Design of Work Space has provided to all former students with the knowledge and professional experience about interior design in the working environment.
 Moreover, since 2016 the course is also offered in English.